BindaCMS/binda/README.md

 Before completing the installation you need to setup the database.
 If you are going to use Postgres set it up now.

 To complete binda installation run the installer from terminal.
-Binda will take you through a bit of configuration where you will setup the first user and some basic details.
+Binda will take you through a short configuration process where you will setup the first user and some basic details.

 ```bash
 rails generate binda:install